arw12625/andrew-science/README.md

 Personal Website
 ================
 This is the repository containing the content for my personal website and the tools used to build it.
-The content is written in Markdown and is converted to HTML using a custom content management system using GNU Make and Python.
+The content is written in Markdown and is converted to HTML using a custom static site generator using GNU Make and Python.

 ## Building
 The project is built using GNU Make.